 Simmons’ online Master of Public Health program, MPH@Simmons, is designed to give you the real-world skills you need to address health inequity on a local, national, and global scale.
 You’ll learn core public health methodology, leadership, and advocacy skills needed to improve population health equity.
 Request Information.

 Experienced health care professionals looking to advance into executive roles can now earn their Executive MHA online from the world-renowned Milken Institute School of Public Health at the George Washington University.
+Complete your degree in 24 months.
 Learn more about MHA@GW.

 Use data analytics and health information technology to optimize health care delivery and improve patient outcomes.
 Earn your Master of Science in Management of Health Informatics and Analytics online from the George Washington University and become a leader in the growing field.
 Click here for admissions information.